-- operationIdGenerator: each endpoint corresponds to an operation in the OpenAPI format and should have a unique operation id.
-By default, the name of endpoint is used as the operation id, and if this is not available, the operation id is auto-generated by concatenating (using camel-case) the request method and path. - linkFromChildToParent: should child schemas contain a backlink to the parent schema using allof, in addition to the parent enumerating all children using oneOf.
-The default is true, but e.g. the Redoc visualisation might require this to be false.
+Each endpoint corresponds to an operation in the OpenAPI format and should have a unique operation id.
+By default, the name of endpoint is used as the operation id, and if this is not available, the operation id is auto-generated by concatenating (using camel-case) the request method and path.
+This can be customised by providing an implicit instance of OpenAPIDocsOptions.

-4.22.2 Exposing OpenAPI documentation
+2.19.1 Exposing OpenAPI documentation

 Exposing the OpenAPI documentation can be very application-specific.
-However, tapir contains modules which contain akka-http/http4s routes for exposing documentation using Swagger UI or Redoc:
+However, tapir contains two modules which contain akka-http/http4s routes for exposing documentation using the swagger ui:

-''' "com.softwaremill.sttp.tapir" %% "tapir-swagger-ui-akka-http" % "0.12.19" "com.softwaremill.sttp.tapir" %% "tapir-swagger-ui-http4s" % "0.12.19" "com.softwaremill.sttp.tapir" %% "tapir-redoc-http4s" % "0.12.19" '''
+''' "com.softwaremill.tapir" %% "tapir-swagger-ui-akka-http" % "0.10.0" "com.softwaremill.tapir" %% "tapir-swagger-ui-http4s" % "0.10.0" '''